 The Frank R. Lautenberg Chemical Safety for the 21st Century Act significantly revised the Toxic Substances Control Act in 2016, including a requirement for EPA to conduct a risk evaluation of existing chemicals regulated under TSCA on a priority basis.
 TSCA directs EPA to focus first on chemicals listed in its 2014 Chemical Substances Work Plan, which includes styrene.
-EPA selected priority candidates for evaluation in 2016 and 2019 but did not select styrene, one of 53 substances listed in the Work Plan not yet under review.
-EPA is expected to next nominate candidates for TSCA risk evaluation in early 2022.
+EPA has moved forward on initial priority candidates for evaluation but has not yet selected styrene, one of the substances listed in the Work Plan not yet under review.

 Integrated Risk Information System (IRIS)

 The U.S. EPA’s Integrated Risk Information System characterizes the health hazards of chemicals and develops chronic toxicity values for use in the full range of EPA risk management programs.
 IRIS assessments represent EPA’s official position regarding a chemical substance’s carcinogenicity or toxicity.
 Styrene was last reviewed by the IRIS program in 1992 for non-cancer effects and assigned chronic oral and inhalation toxicity values of 0.2 mg/kg bw/day [milligrams per kilogram of body weight per day] and 1 mg/m3 [milligrams per cubic meter of air] (0.23 ppm [parts per million]), respectively.
 The IRIS program has not assessed styrene for carcinogenicity.